vicospacorum/bbb-AnC/README.md

 ###### Runs twice every hour

 #### IX.
 9-processRecording.sh
 Uses *ffmpeg* to reduce video size using H.265.
-It them sends the video file to Google Drive.
+It them sends the video file to Google Drive and updates the database
+###### Runs every 10 minutes